 Almost every shooter started out with the humble .22 LR rimfire cartridge.
-It’s versatility as a training round and a small game hunting cartridge is well known, but the usefulness of a lightweight and reliable .22 rifle is often downplayed due to the round’s relatively low energy and reputed lack of “stopping power.”
+It’s versatility as a training round and a small game hunting cartridge is well known, although the usefulness of a lightweight and reliable .22 rifle is often downplayed due to the round’s relatively low energy and reputed lack of “stopping power.”

 As a survival tool, the .22 rifle serves its purpose well.
-In addition to being effective against small game such as squirrels and rabbits, the .22 long rifle cartridge can also be used to take larger game with the proper shot placement.
+In addition to being effective against small game, such as squirrels and rabbits, the .22 long rifle cartridge can also be used to take larger game with the proper shot placement.
 Game wardens have long targeted poachers who use quiet .22 rifles to surreptitiously and illegally take deer.

 While the .22 LR may not be the most ideal round for hunting or personal defense, it can get the job done.
 In a survival situation having a .22 is better than having no weapon at all.

-In terms of the best “Bang for your buck” it’s hard to beat a Marlin Model 60 autoloading rifle.
-This reliable rifle has been around for 50 years now and has earned its reputation as an inexpensive, accurate and dependable firearm.
+In terms of the best “bang for your buck” it’s hard to beat a Marlin Model 60 autoloading rifle.
+This reliable rifle has been around for 50 years and has earned its reputation as an inexpensive, accurate and dependable firearm.
 The Model 60 is a tube fed semiautomatic rifle that comes with iron sights, though a rimfire scope can be fitted.
 New Model 60s can be found for less than $200.

 - I’d be remiss if I didn’t mention what is probably the most popular .22 rifle of all time, the Ruger 10/22.
 Unlike the Marlin Model 60, the Ruger 10/22 uses a detachable box magazine for quicker reloads.
 Like the Model 60, there is an enormous amount of aftermarket accessories for the 10/22.
 If you can think of the accessory, someone somewhere probably makes it for the 10/22.

 One thing that is important when feeding an autoloading .22 is your choice of ammunition.
 Mr. Completely shared his thoughts on rimfire ammunition choices a while back.
 Bulk packs of Federal seem to be a popular choice.
 These copper plated rounds tend to feed in most automatic rifles and handguns with very few problems.
 Still, they aren’t the most accurate and tend to have misfire rates at slightly less than 1%.

-The .22LR may not be the best round for any number of roles, but it is versatile, cheap, plentiful, and easy to store in large amounts.
-The ability to have a small rifle capable of taking small game as well as improvising as a defensive weapon can prove incredibly useful in a survival situation.
+The .22LR may not be the best round for any number of roles, but it is versatile, cheap, plentiful and easy to store in large amounts.
+The ability to have a small rifle capable of taking small game, as well as standing in as a defensive weapon can prove incredibly useful in a survival situation.